MLBZ521/jamfMigrator/README.md

 Create a payload-free package with all three files and a QuickAdd package created for the new JSS instance
   * If using `munkipkg`, add all files into the scripts folder
   * If using Packages, add the `postinstall.sh` script as the Post-installation script and all other files into Scripts > Additional Resources

+Grab the `reissue_FileVaultPRK.sh` script [here](https://github.com/MLBZ521/macOS.JAMF/blob/master/Scripts/reissue_FileVaultPRK.sh)

+Upload these items:
+  * `jamfMigrator.pkg` to the old JSS
+  * `reissue_FileVaultPRK.sh` to the new JSS

+Create the following Policies:
+  * In the Old JSS
+    * Policy to Create a FileVault Enabled User.
+[Example](https://github.com/MLBZ521/jamfMigrator/blob/master/Create%20FV_enabled%20User.png)
+    * Policy to deploy the `jamfMigrator.pkg` Package
+  * In the New JSS
+    * Policy with the `reissue_FileVaultPRK.sh` with a known FileVault Unlock Key.
+[Example](https://github.com/MLBZ521/jamfMigrator/blob/master/FV2%20Reissue%20Script.png)

 ## Logic ##